intel/iot-js-api/api/board/pwm.md

 The `pin` property inherited from [`Pin`](./README.md/#pin) can take values defined by the board mapping.

-The `address` property inherited from [`Pin`](./README.md/#pin) is initialized by the implementation with the pin mapping value provided by the board, and represents the identifier of the pin in the given platform and operating system.

 The `mode` property inherited from [`Pin`](./README.md/#pin) takes the value `"pwm"`.

-The `supportedModes` property inherited from [`Pin`](./README.md/#pin) returns an array of supported modes fot the pin, according to the board documentation.
-Implementations are not required to implement this property, in which case its value should be `undefined`.

 The `channel` property is initialized by the implementation and provides the numeric index of the analog pin, e.g. it is 0 for pin `"A0"` and 5 for pin `"A5"`.